 - Animal Motifs: Wolf.
 Even his squad is called "The Wolfpack".

-- Ascended Extra: In The Clone Wars, Wolffe served mostly as a Satellite Character to Plo Koon, only establishing some of his own personality traits without Plo around a few times.
-In Rebels (and with Plo long dead), Wolffe is now part of a trio of clones who refused to follow Order 66.
+- Ascended Extra: In The Clone Wars, Wolffe serves mostly as a Satellite Character to Plo Koon, only establishing some of his own personality traits without Plo around a few times.
+In Rebels (and with Plo long dead), Wolffe is now part of a trio of clones who joined the Rebellion.

 - Author Appeal: Dave Filoni is a big fan of wolves.